jerry81/openCv/README.md

 makes intensity frequency graph more spread out, giving differing intensities, instead of a single peak of the same intensity

+### finding and drawing contours and others

+discovers the outlines of shapes in the picture

+convex hull - gets outlines the shapes without concave parts

+boundingRect and minEnclosingCircle for getting bounding box and bounding circles for shapes in image
+a.  use canny to get the outlines
+b.  find contours from canny output
+c.  approximate enclosing polygons using approxPolyDP - applies approximation, boundingRect and minEnclosingCircle uses this output

 ### slow motion video effect

 1.  vc = VideoCapture(srcFile)